Web Development for Beginners >

 😎Pro tip: Apart from the name itself, JavaScript has no relation to Java.
 Beginners often get confused between the two languages.
 Remember that Java is an entirely different language made for a different purpose (although you’ll still find it running on certain website backends).

-Lastly, before we look at today’s itinerary, remember that JavaScript, just like HTML and CSS (but maybe even more so), is a vast language.
+Lastly, before we look at the itinerary, remember that JavaScript, just like HTML and CSS (but maybe even more so), is a vast language.
 We’ll only be learning parts of it that are relevant to us today, so we’ll list some good resources at the end if you’d like to learn more.

-What are we going to do today?
+What are we going to do in this tutorial?

 1. Use JavaScript basics: Variables, functions, and operators